 Gay Hotels in Paris

 Cosy's Residence Cadet – if you're traveling with your pet, this could be the answer to your accommodation nightmare.
-Additionally receives high marks for location, service, cleanliness, and room quality.
+Additionally this contemporary hotel receives high marks for location (200m from the Cadet Metro), service, cleanliness, and room quality.
+Guests can even prepare their own meals – should they choose – in a rather cute kitchenette.

 Chambre d´Amis – this centrally located beautiful guesthouse is both well-located and LGBTQ+ friendly.
 It comes with a balcony, all the amenities of a guesthouse and even a handy shuttle option to and from the airport.

-Hotel Paris Saint Honore – gay owned hotel located at 21 rue de Penthievre, it's a little bare-bones, but conveniently located.
+Hotel Paris Saint Honore – gay owned hotel located at 21 rue de Penthievre – conveniently located just 300 metres from the Louvre Museum.
+It's a little bare-bones, but sometimes simplicity is best and prices include a buffet breakfast.

 We’ve partnered with misterb&b to help curate the most LGBT+ friendly homestays. misterb&b is not a hotel or chain, but rather a booking platform for rooms, apartments and homes and it allows you to book from gay and gay-friendly hosts around the world.
 They have hosts in more than 200 countries and territories with more than 1 million total listings.
 Understanding the gay scene is much more easily done with the help of a local and home-sharing is one of the best ways to meet someone living in the city who knows how things work, where and when are the best nights to go out, and what places to eat at and which to avoid. misterb&b is our top choice if your priority is exploring the local gay scene.Special Offer!
 Sign up with misterb&b and you will receive a free $10 credit to use on your first booking!